 - allocate additional resources to support specific programs

 - employ a range of personnel to support student learning needs.

 Site specific allocations include a list of items that relate to particular settings.
-They may include but are not limited to:
+Examples include (but aren’t limited to):

 - agriculture grant

 - pool chemicals

 - supervisor of female students